capiscio/capiscio-sdk-python/CONTRIBUTING.md

         ValidationResult with success status and issues

     Raises:
-        CapiscioValidationError: If validation fails critically
+        CapiscIOValidationError: If validation fails critically
     """
 ```